Here’s another one of my best-loved props that’s literally been around my haunts since it all began, WAY-BACK-WHEN!

 One more thing!

 Decide if you want the jaw of your skull to be open or closed.
-If you want it open, remove the spring and screw the jaw into place with a drywall screw
+I wanted my jaw to be open, so I removed the spring and screwed the jaw into place with a drywall screw

 If your chandelier is pretty and white like mine, now is the time to ‘ugly it up’ with the brown and black spray paint.